 While warming up for a race, skiers may choose to wear additional clothing, like a jacket or warm-up pants.
 Before heading to starting line, skiers will leave their warm-up clothing with the rest of their gear at the team camp (the team's setup area for waxing and gear at the meet).

 Capes will be available at most meets, which skiers can wear to stay warm once they remove their warm-up clothing.
+However, skiers should pack additional clothing as capes are not worn throughout the event's hours.

 Packing for a meet